semmyverdonschot/Breaworlds/README.md

 # WorldPlanner

-idk, i wrote this when i was like 17 because i wanted to build stuff in Breaworlds without actually having to buy the blocks first lol. it’s basically a world editor that runs in your browser.
+i wrote this when i was like 17 because i wanted to build stuff in Breaworlds without actually having to buy the blocks first lol. it’s basically a world editor that runs in your browser.
 The project actually contains all assets from back then 2024.

 everything is in one giant JS file because i didn’t care about “clean code” back then. if you’re looking for professional software architecture… this is not it goodluck.